dboles0/csci3308-project/README.md

 * 1 - 2 week sprint sessions to start, possibly adjust this length as project proceeds

 ## Project Tracking
 Project tracking will be conducting in Trello.
-Tasks can be written on sticky notes, and during the scrum meetings, we will be able to go through the tasks and assign
+Tasks and stories can be written on sticky notes, and during the scrum meetings, we will be able to go through the tasks and assign numbers to the stories.